-Three Videos with notes to tune to, plus instructions for tuner use and audio downloads
+Three Videos with notes to tune to.
+Below are instructions for tuner use and also audio downloads.

 1. Tuning using the Instruction CD / Download

 The Instruction CD /Audio Download that came with your Strumstick has notes to tune the G and D Strumsticks with.
 Audio Download available here

 Listen to the notes on the CD / Download, and adjust your corresponding string to match it (more instructions are provided in audio).
 Similar instructions are available on the optional Instruction DVD.

 2. Tuning with Electronic Tuners

 Electronic tuners are easy and fast, and widely available.
 We have a good tuner available (see Tuner) You play a string, the display indicates what note it is, and a meter shows you if it is too high (sharp), too low (flat) or right on.
 As you adjust the string, the display changes to show you what is happening.

 There are also many tuning apps for smartphones, most work similarly to an electronic tuner.